 MINOR SPOILERS AHEAD - I recommend reading AFTER you finish the "Rhodes Care Home" section of the game as there… pic.twitter.com/yeW31J5qJr

-Resident Evil 9 Requiem: The Final Puzzle guide in progress
+Resident Evil 9 Requiem: The Final Puzzle full walkthrough

-By far the toughest challenge to complete in Resident Evil: Requiem is The Final Puzzle, and the proof is the fact that nobody seems to have cleared it in its entirety yet.
+By far the toughest challenge to complete in Resident Evil: Requiem is The Final Puzzle, and the proof is the fact that it took people several days and datamining to uncover a route to solving it.

 The Final Puzzle is a complex, obtuse, multi-step challenge that asks you to understand the distances between Earth and celestial bodies, rotate seemingly useless items, and much more.
-We don’t fully understand it yet – it seems nobody does but the developers – but we’re breaking down everything that the community has managed to uncover so far.
+We don’t fully understand it yet – it seems nobody does but the developers – but we’re breaking down everything that the community has managed to uncover so far, which includes a solution that we’ve replicated.

-The Final Puzzle start, the Severed Hand – RE9 Requiem
+The Final Puzzle start, the Severed Hand code – RE9 Requiem

 We already have a short guide on how to use the Severed Hand, but we’ll give you the abridged version here.